 - Review of the impact of the proposed Standards Version Advancement Process on public heath standards in use.

 - Legal and policy review of the proposed rules on information blocking to assess its potential impact on public health.

 - Consideration of ONC’s broad request for comments in the RFI on Registries included in the NPRM.

 - Detailed response to the RFI on Patient Matching included in the NPRM, as well as a parallel RFI on patient matching in the CMS Interoperability and Patient Access NPRM.

 One additional point is worth considering.
 There appears to be a strong tie between the desire for open application programming interfaces (APIs) and concerns about information blocking.
 But that has resulted in proposed rules that put significant constraints and complicated compliance processes on vendors who need to avoid information blocking activities, including significant constraints on fees that can be charged for technology.

 ONC is also attempting to balance the need to prevent information blocking with any adverse impacts on free trade; it does not appear that the proposed rule is terribly successful in maintaining that balance.
 But if APIs – including proprietary ones that, say, control access to data within EHRs – become truly open, the ability of the marketplace to provide multiple, competitive solutions to information access challenges should contain information blocking (and the price vendors can charge for their products) without the need for such heavy-handed regulation.

-Comments are on the ONC NPRM are due by the end of the day on June 3, 2019, extended due to the release of an updated TEFCA proposal.
+Comments are on the ONC NPRM were due by the end of the day on June 3, 2019, extended due to the release of an updated TEFCA proposal.
 In addition to submitting its own comments, HLN is participating in comment response being prepared by the following organizations: